savmaxwell93/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is used to provide access to the match object.
+If it is provided with no path, it matches URL exactly like using <Route>.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation allows an error message to be displayed when a form is filled out with the incorrect input.
+So if a username must be over 8 characters the browser will display a visible error saying 'username must contain at least 8 characters'.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing refers to a testing method that involves testing an application’s workflow from beginning to end.
+It essentially aims to replicate real user scenarios so that the system can be validated for integration and data integrity.

 ## Instructions